cloudposse/terraform-aws-transit-gateway/README.md

     Specify either `route_to` or `route_to_cidr_blocks`. `route_to_cidr_blocks` supersedes `route_to`.
   - `transit_gateway_vpc_attachment_id` - An existing Transit Gateway Attachment ID.
 If provided, the module will use it instead of creating a new one.

+You now have the option to have Terraform manage route table entries by key, whereas previously they were only managed by index.
+The advantage of managing them by key is that if a route table ID or destination CIDR changes, only that entry is affected, whereas when managed by index, all the entries after the first affected index may be destroyed and re-created at a different index.
+The reason this is left as an option, with the default being to manage the entries by index, is that if you are creating the VPC or subnets at the same time you are creating the Transit Gateway, then Terraform will not be able to generate the keys during the plan phase and the plan will fail with the error
+`The "for_each" value depends on resource attributes that cannot be determined until apply...`.
+We recommend setting `route_keys_enabled` to
+`true` unless you get this error, in which case you must leave it set to its default value of `false`.

 __NOTE:__ This module requires Terraform 0.13 and newer since it uses [module expansion with `for_each`](https://www.hashicorp.com/blog/announcing-hashicorp-terraform-0-13/).

 ## Usage